-Jacob Lorek arrived in the UK at the age of 18 with £200 in his pocket and a thwarted career as a classical pianist behind him.
-Two years later he was the owner of a high-end London construction firm with revenues of over £2.7 million.
+Jacob Lorek arrived in the UK with £200 in his pocket and a thwarted career as a classical pianist.
+Fast forward a few years, and he's now the owner of a high-end London construction firm with revenues of over £10 million.

-His company, Finch Lockerbie, now employs around 100 people at any one time and has a client portfolio worth around £13 million.
+His company, Finch Lockerbie, employs around 100 people and has enjoyed 6,000% growth in just four years.

 So how did he do it?
 We asked Jacob for his top tips for Gateway readers aiming to make it big in the world of business – here’s what he told us: